o-ran-sc/ric-plt-lib-rmr/docs/overview.rst

 A round robin group is one or more endpoints from which one will be selected to receive the message.
 When multiple endpoints are given in a group, they must be separated with a comma.
-An endpoint is the IP address and port (e.g.
+An endpoint is an IP address and port (e.g.
-192.158.4.30:8219) or DNS name and port of the application that should receive the message type.
-If multiple round-robin groups are given, they must be separated by a semicolon, and
+192.158.4.30:8219), or DNS name and port, of the application that should receive the message type.
+If multiple round-robin groups are given, they must be separated by a semicolon.

 MEID Map Syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~